 By Anuradha from Country Hopping Couple

-Each thin sheet is brushed with olive oil or butter, stuffed with a mixture of sweet or savory filling, and finally baked.
-Spanokopita filling is a mixture of spinach, feta cheese, dill, and other herbs.
+Each thin sheet is brushed with olive oil or butter and sometimes sprinkled with sesame seeds.
+They are then stuffed with a mixture of sweet or savory filling, and finally baked.
+Spanokopita filling is a mixture of spinach, feat cheese, dill, and other herbs.

 You can find spanikopita in coffee shops, bakeries, and restaurants all over Greece.